AnurodhRaina/lung_image_unet/README.md

 <hr>
 <UL>
-	<LI>Before augmentations 500 valid images and masks were present</LI>
-	<LI>Augmentations helped double the size to a 1000 images and mask.</LI>
+Before augmentations 500 valid images and masks were present Augmentations helped double the size to a 1000 images and mask.
-	<LI>Albumentations library was used for augmentations.</LI>
+Albumentations library was used for augmentations.

 </UL>